kimrobbin/Minecraft-server/Minecraft_Server.md

    # Now make a folder on your desktop or where you want it
       mkdir name

-      cd "name" # Go to the
+      cd "name" # Go to the folder you just made
    # Now go to this site and download the minecraft_server or use the script to download the server file.
    https://www.minecraft.net/en-us/download/server #Right click on the minecraft_server link and type Wget ant the link